 HR: I don’t know, really.
 I have always just said it like I thought it should be said, and tried to make my sentences better as time went on.
 I am self-published, which cuts down on the rejection factor.
 If I sent my stuff out to publishers, I would have never been published.
 I can’t recommend that anyone self-publish past a downloadable book these days as selling physical books can be extremely challenging.
 Even a really great book can get no distribution these days.

 RK: For someone who has travelled so much, and been through so much, where do you stand on the existence of God?

-HR: My travels have shown to me at least, that there are many people who believe in god.
+HR: My travels have shown to me at least, that there are many people who believe in God.
 I don’t.

-RK: You have a very self-depreciating attitude towards yourself and your success.
+RK: You have a very self-deprecating attitude towards yourself and your success.
 However, you are an influential individual to many.
 Why do you think people have gravitated towards your musings on life and music?

 HR: My prolific and deeply flawed utterances over the decades may have perhaps found a resonance with others who can sift through the run-on sentences, and tense inconsistencies to dig where I am coming from.
 Perhaps they can see that they are not the only one who feels frequently out of step with the rest of the world.